Chia-Network/chialisp-web/README.md

 ```

 This command starts a local development server and open up a browser window.
 Most changes are reflected live without having to restart the server.

+### Local Development notes

+`yarn` & `docusaurus` interpret text within angle-brackets, so be careful when using them, if you are editing the .md files directly.

+If you are logged in to your github account, you can edit a page right on chialisp.com, by clicking on the "Edit this page" link at the bottom of the article.
+That will allow you to edit the page, and submit a pull request against the underlying markdown file.

 ### Build